ceph/ceph-tools/models/reliability/README.txt

 		disk divided by the specified recovery rate (which applies to the target drive, not to the individual source drives)

 	Given:

-	    a redundancy 'C' (number of copies or parity volumes - 1)

-	    a target set 'T' (number of volumes required to recover) one for mirroring
-		number of data volumes for RAID-5 or RAID-6

-	    a drive replacment time of Trplc

-	    a drive recovery time of Trecov = useful capacity / recovery rate

-	The probability of RAID failure during time 't' is modeled as the product of

-	   (a)	the probability of a single drive failure during time 't'

-	   (b)	the probability that one of 'T' drives will fail during time (Treplc + Trecov), raised to the power C

-	If a RAID recovery fails, it is assumed that one entire disk is lost.

-	NRE's during recovery are treated as described in general note 3.

-    Comments on RAID Reliability modeing

-	The recovery time is modeled as the sum of:

-	   (a)	the drive replacement time (assume detection to be instant)

-	   (b)	the rebuild time, which is computed as the useful size of the disk divided by the specified recovery rate

-	Given: